prof-rossetti/georgetown-opim-243-201901/README.md

 OPIM 243:

-> Today’s businesses rely on application software to perform operations, aid decision-making, and drive competitive advantage.
+> Today's businesses rely on application software to perform operations, aid decision-making, and drive competitive advantage.
 In this introductory course, students will learn how to write practical business applications in the Python programming language.
 No prior programming experience is required.
 Throughout the semester, students will be immersed in hands-on Python programming projects and should emerge with marketable technology skills.

 OPIM 244: